wp-plugins/my-content-glossary/readme.txt

 == Description ==

-This plug-in requires its parent plug-in, <a href="http://wordpress.org/extend/plugins/my-content-management/">My Content Management</a>, which creates a suite of custom post types, each with an appropriate custom taxonomy and a set of commonly needed custom fields.
+My Content: Glossary equires its parent plug-in, <a href="http://wordpress.org/extend/plugins/my-content-management/">My Content Management</a>, which creates a suite of custom post types, each with an appropriate custom taxonomy and a set of commonly needed custom fields.

-The My Content Glossary helper plug-in adds a suite of Glossary-specific tools to your My Content Management plug-in so that you can better manage that area of your custom content.
+The My Content Glossary helper plug-in adds Glossary-specific tools to your My Content Management plug-in so that you can better manage that area of your custom content.

-Shortcodes:
+= Shortcodes: =

-[alphabet numbers='true']

-displays list of linked first characters represented in your Glossary.
+`[alphabet numbers='true']`: displays list of linked first characters represented in your Glossary.
 (Roman alphabet only, including numbers 0-9 by default.)

-[term id='' term='']

-displays value of term attribute linked to glossary term with ID attribute.
+`[term id='' term='']`: displays value of term attribute linked to glossary term with ID attribute.

+`[my_content type='glossary' display='full' taxonomy='mcm_category_glossary' order='menu_order']`: display the list of glossary terms with headings for each represented alphabet character.

+= Automatic Features =

-*Adds links throughout content for each term in your glossary.
+* Adds links throughout content (the first two occurrences on a page) for each term in your glossary.
-*Adds character headings to each section of your glossary list.
+* Adds character headings to each section of your glossary list.

-Available languages (in order of completeness):
-Irish, Spanish

-Visit the [My Content Management translations site](http://translate.joedolson.com/projects/my-content-management/) to check how complete a translation is.

-Translating my plug-ins is always appreciated.
-Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 == Changelog ==

+= 1.3.6 =

+* New filter: 'mcm_glossary_alphabet': pass in a custom alphabet array.
+* Make nogloss meta value non-case-sensitive
+* Updated readme.txt to include some useful information previously missing.

 = 1.3.5 =